 Taking steps to manage your diabetes can help prevent ulcers from forming in the first place.
 Maintain appropriate glucose levels, and adhere to a diet and exercise program.
 Make sure that your shoes fit too, to avoid problem-causing friction.

 Sometimes we take better care of our cars than we do ourselves, but remember: a car can be replaced, your feet cannot.
 Regular diabetic care is a must to keep your feet, and the rest of you, healthy.
-If you find a foot sore, don’t hesitate to call (803) 285-1411 in Lancaster or (803) 548-FEET in Fort Mill.
+If you find a foot sore, don’t hesitate to call (803) 285-1411 in Lancaster or (803) 548-FEET in Indian Land.
 Brandon Percival, DPM, Julie Percival, DPM, and William Harris IV, DPM can provide the wound care you need.